alpersonalwebsite/react/10_unit-tests.md

 ---

 Notes:
-We use `describe` to group test.
+We use `describe` to group tests.
 We can nest describes to tie (as well) sub-groups.
 We will see this in behavioral tests.
 We use `it` for each test.

 ---